 Connectivity

-Deezer allows you to connect to various devices.
-Desktops, wearables, speakers, cars etc. BUT you can only be connected to three devices at once which means that if you want to add the fourth one, you’ll need to remove one of the connected devices first.
-For most people this is irrelevant but for technology freaks like me, a bummer.
-You can solve this by subscribing to the Family plan which will allow you to simultaneously interact with six profiles.
+Deezer allows you to connect to various devices—desktops, wearables, speakers, cars, and so forth.
+However, you can only be connected to three devices at once, so if you want to add the fourth one, you’ll need to remove one of the connected devices first.
+In addition, you can only play music on one device at a time.

 Social